 Sulfites are preservatives used in wine production and can lead to health problems, like allergic reactions or asthma.
 Conversely, the absence of pesticides protects the grapes and the environment from degradation.
 Organic wine also contains native yeast that aids fermentation.

-Organic Wine Must Pass A Certification Program Every Year
+Organic Certification Program Required Every Year

 To be certified as organic, the vineyards and winery operations will undergo annual inspection to receive the USDA Certified Organic designation.
 The inspections ensure the organic wine producers follow the USDA’s regulations, essential for their certification.

-Organic Wine Uses Sustainable Organic Farming and Production Methods
+Sustainable Organic Farming and Production Methods Dominate

-Organic wine is produced with sustainable methods that help improve the soil environment and grape quality.
+The wine is produced with sustainable methods that help improve the soil environment and grape quality.
 By using natural manure as fertilizer for sustainably farmed grapes, soil richness is improved.
 This, in turn, benefits the grapes and improves their overall quality to produce flavorful wine.
 Avoiding pesticides and synthetic fertilizers also helps reduce water pollution and keeps chemicals from entering life systems.